-At the back of each tent is a functional rather than stylish en-suite bathroom: the floor of polished stone, the walls of strong canvas, and the ceiling … open sky.
-A cleverly crafted steel bowl set into a wooden surface serves as a sink; just lift it up to tip the contents into a bucket underneath.
-Behind a dividing wall are a flush toilet and hot-and-cold shower.
+At the back of each tent is a functional en-suite bathroom, with polished red cement floor, strong canvas walls and partly open to the sky.
+A simple steel bowl on the wooden plinth beneath a cold tap serves as a wash basin, and when you're finished you simply tip the contents into the bucket beneath.
+Behind a dividing wall are a flush toilet and hot shower.

 Each tent has a large, private veranda with deck chairs – a great place to sit and listen to the sounds of the bush.

-Mdonya's main lounge and dining areas are open-sided tents, which are decorated with gnarled wood, flowers and feathers from the bush.
-In the lounge, comfortable sofas and chairs covered in brightly coloured fabrics are set out around coffee tables dotted with wildlife books and interesting artefacts from the bush.
-There is plenty of space, a shelf of wildlife books, and quiet corners studded with canvas directors' chairs.
+Mdonya's main lounge and dining areas are open-sided tents, decorated with gnarled wood, flowers and feathers from the bush.
+In the lounge, comfortable sofas and chairs covered in brightly coloured fabrics are set out around coffee tables dotted with wildlife books and interesting artefacts from the bush, plus a rather tatty shelf of wildlife books.
 The dining area is furnished with long wooden tables and directors' chairs which, in the evening, are set out under the stars, by the light of candles and storm lanterns.

-In front of the lounge is Mdonya's 'bar', or campfire, surrounded by directors' chairs, where guests gather for a pre-dinner drink and to swap stories of the day.
+In front of the lounge is Mdonya's bar, formed from a gnarled old tree stump, which sits next to the campfire, surrounded by directors' chairs.
+This is where guests gather for a pre-dinner drink and to swap the day's stories.

-To conclude, many camps which offer high levels of luxury can feel quite detached from the bush, but the simple Mdonya Old River Camp feels closely connected with its surroundings – and the game that walks through seems to feel the same!
-This natural theme that is key to its charm and character, augmented by a fun and attentive team who, on our last visit in 2012 , did their best to ensure that every guest enjoyed their stay.
+Many camps that offer high levels of luxury can feel quite detached from the bush, but the simple Mdonya Old River Camp feels closely connected with its surroundings – and the game that walks through seems to feel the same!
+The natural theme that is key to the camp's charm and character is augmented by a fun and attentive team who, on our last visit in 2018, did their best to ensure that every guest enjoyed their stay.

 Food & drink

-Food quality: The menu at Mdonya Old River Camp reflects the different cultures in Tanzania: Indian, Mediterranean, Swahili and Arab.
+- The menu at Mdonya Old River Camp reflects the different cultures in Tanzania: Indian, Mediterranean, Swahili and Arab.
 Expect pasta, fresh salads, home-baked breads, fish casseroles and stuffed vegetables.
-During our last visit, our meals were tasty, wholesome and full of flavour.
-Although many dishes were cooked with lots of herbs and spices, the food was simply prepared – and there was plenty to satisfy diners after a long day in the bush.
+During our last visit in July 2017 we found the style of the food to be more home-cooking rather than fine-dining, and found our meals to be tasty, wholesome, and full of flavour.

 Breakfast usually consists of fresh bread, pancakes, toast and fruit.
 There is also a hot breakfast available – with eggs cooked to order.